grafana/grafana/docs/sources/panels-refactor/query-a-data-source/use-expressions-to-manipulate-data/about-expressions.md

 | MIA | A    | 1       |
 | NYC | B    | 2       |

-will produce a number that works with expressions.
+The example above will produce a number that works with expressions.
 The string columns become labels and the number column the corresponding value.
 For example `{"Loc": "MIA", "Host": "A"}` with a value of 1.

 ## Operations